 Bad Liar: In the eyes of everyone else.
 Specially Chiharu, who knows him as the palm of her hand and immediately stops him when he goes overboard.
 Very violently.

 Eyes Always Shut: Chiharu calls him "lines-for-eyes" due to this.
-They actually open on a few occasions.
+They actually open on a few occasions, specially when Chiharu throttles him for lying.
 Meiling believes that they open every time he tells the truth.
 Not really, they were just open because Chiharu was stepping on his foot.